Jonas Rein: Background

 He was born at Øksendal in Møre og Romsdal, Norway.
 He was the son of parish priest Ole Rein (1729–1792) and his wife Margretha Hansdatter Ross.
 She died two weeks after Jonas' birth.
 In 1763 the family moved to Jevnaker, where his father was hired as vicar.
 Rein took his examen artium in 1777, and studied at the University of Copenhagen.
 He started studying theology, but soon switched to literature and philosophy.
 He graduated in 1780.
 While a student in Copenhagen, he was a member of the Norwegian Society (Det Norske Selskab), a literary society for Norwegian students in the city.

 Career

 In 1780 Rein returned to Norway, working mostly as a private tutor.
 He debuted as a playwright, but the play did not reach the stage.
 In 1787 he returned to Denmark to seek a post as a civil servant.
 After one rejection, he took the cand.philol. degree in 1789.
-He was appointed as vicar of northern Kautokeino in 1791, but never assumed office; instead he chose to become curate in Skjeberg in 1792.
-He left in 1799, and in 1800 he became vicar in Eidanger and Brevik.
-From 1808 he was the vicar of Nykirkenin Bergen.
+He was appointed as vicar of northern Kautokeino Church in 1791, but never assumed office; instead he chose to become curate at the Skjeberg Church in 1792.
+He left in 1799, and in 1800 he became vicar in Eidanger Church and Brevik Church.
+From 1808, he was the vicar of Nykirken in Bergen.
 In the meantime Rein had developed into a recognized poet.
 He published the poetry collections Samlede Digte (two volumes, 1802) and Nyeste Digte (1810).